The following types of injuries are associated with trucking accidents:

 In addition to the information listed above, your lawyer may request your tax records, business records, check stubs, and other proof of your loss of income.

-Hiring a Trucking Accident Lawyer May Have Benefits
+Hiring a Trucking Accident Lawyer has Many Benefits

-When you hire a lawyer to help you fight for compensation after a trucking accident, they may be able to take the following actions on your behalf:
+When you hire a trucking accident lawyer to fight for compensation after your collision, they will take the following actions on your behalf: